-Folk Music Canada has packed up the lights and rolled out the road cases on its 2016 edition of programs at Folk Alliance International 2016.
-While specific results are still being tabulated, the success of its #FMCTopNotch initiatives is evident and the impact on the Canadian folk music marketplace is already being felt.
+Folk Music Canada has packed up the showcase gear and returned to its Canadian home base after another successful edition of Folk Alliance International, the world’s largest folk conference and industry gathering, with more than 3000 attendees.
+While specific results are still being tabulated, the success of its #FMCTopNotch initiatives is evident and the impact on the Canadian folk music marketplace are significant.

-With this fourth edition of presentations at Folk Alliance International, Folk Music Canada produced more than 75 showcases featuring 70 Canadian acts, and coordinated multiple international partnerships over the course of this music conference that took place from February 17 to 22 in Kansas City, Missouri.
+With this fifth edition of presentations at Folk Alliance International, Folk Music Canada produced more than 40 showcases featuring 38 Canadian acts, and coordinated multiple international partnerships over the course of this music conference that took place from February 15 to 20 in Kansas City, Missouri.

-Through its annual networking brunch, held in partnership with the East Coast Music Association and Music PEI, Folk Music Canada brought together 40 exporting artists and Canadian industry members with 80 programmers, booking agents, and managers from across the USA, UK, Ireland and Australia.
-The brunch was also attended by the Consul General Roy Norton, of the Consulate General of Chicago.
+Through its annual networking event, Folk Music Canada brought together 40 exporting artists and Canadian industry members with 80 programmers, booking agents, and managers from across the USA, UK, Ireland and Australia.

 Additionally, digital marketing was a significant component of the #FMCTopNotch presentations, with SpinCount supporting this initiative as media sponsor.
-The analytics for Folk Music Canada’s social channels indicate that engagement throughout the conference was high, peaking at 10k impressions daily on twitter, and averaging 2.5k per day for the duration of the 14 day campaign.
+The analytics for Folk Music Canada’s social channels indicate that engagement throughout the conference was at an all-time high, totalling more than 460 000.
 Engagement reflected the export focus of this project, with highest clicks outside of Canada generated in the United States, United Kingdom, Spain and Ireland.

-To complement these showcasing activities, Folk Music Canada also created three SoundCloud streams (see below) to help promote the showcasing artists to delegates and programmers.
-During the 25 day campaign, more than 2000 plays were registered, with listeners primarily concentrated in the USA.
+To complement these showcasing activities, Folk Music Canada also created two SoundCloud streams (see below) to help promote the showcasing artists to delegates and programmers.
+During the 30 day campaign, more than 2200 plays were registered, with listeners primarily concentrated in the USA.

 All of these #FMCTopNotch initiatives were made possible with the financial support of the Canada Council for the Arts, the SOCAN Foundation, FACTOR, The Government of Canada and of Canada’s private radio broadcasters.